The Unmissable Sales Page Review · $495 AUD · 5 business days

 The headline test

 Creating desire vs describing the offer.
-These are completely different things and most headlines are doing the wrong one.
+Completely different things — most headlines do the wrong one.

 Social proof placement

-Where it sits in relation to your reader's objections — not just whether it exists.
+Where it sits relative to your reader's objections — not just whether it exists.
 Placement is everything.

 All four buyer types

 Logical, emotional, social-proof-driven, safety-seeking.
 Most pages hit one.
-Maybe two.
 We need all four covered.

 Loss aversion